The golf course has been successfully put to bed for the season.

 - Reconstruction of the rock face in front of #15 green

 - Adding a new Black tee box on #15

 - Removing trees to the right of #2

 - Adding new metal hole signs on the tee box rocks

 Power Cart Damage

-For the 2019 season, keep power cart ON the CART PATH or ON the FAIRWAYS at all times!
+Keep power cart ON the CART PATH or ON the FAIRWAYS at all times!

 - Power carts cause significant damage to our golf course, especially when it is wet.
 Please use cart paths and fairways whenever possible.
-Hole #3 is cart path only at all times due to local soil conditions.

 - Power carts cause extreme damage to fescue grasses.
 We enforce our policy of keeping carts out of the fescue at all time.

 - Keep power carts at least 15 yards away from all tee boxes and greens to protect these surfaces.